mckaywrigley/takeoff-cursor-course/README.md

-# Takeoff - Cursor Course: Section 2
+# Takeoff - Cursor Course

 This is the repo for the Cursor Course on Takeoff.